 - All MMC students and students considering a MMC in Music who have enrolled in any level of Music Theory I–IV and Fundamentals of Music are required to enroll in an ET class, unless they have completed the ET sequence (up to ET IV).

 - Due to the placement exam process in both ET Intro-I and Theory I–IV, class rosters will not be finalized until the end of the first week of the semester.

 - Non-MMC students are placed in Theory and ET classes only if space permits and by permission of the Director, Peter Susser, not the section instructor.
 This pertains to ALL levels of Theory & ET.

 Piano Proficiency Registration and Placement Guidelines

 Proficiency at the piano is required of all MMC students enrolled in the Music Theory sequence.

-- The Piano Proficiency Exam will be given on Friday, January 20, 8:30-11 AM, in Dodge 808.
+- The Piano Proficiency Exam will be given on Friday, January 24, 8:30-11:00 am, 808 Dodge.
 Students will be asked to play a piece of their own choosing and two short compositions––a chorale and an accompanied melody.
 The exam is given on a first-come, first-served basis.
 Students will be notified immediately if they have passed the exam.

-- Not passing the piano proficiency exam requires students to register for Keyboard Harmony, UN1518 and is required for registration in Theory I.
+- Not passing the piano proficiency exam requires students to register for Keyboard Harmony/MUSI UN1518 and is required for registration in Music Theory I.

-If you are not a Music Major/Minor/Concentrator (MMC), and expect to enroll in Ear Training levels 2, 3, or 4, please contact Prof. Susser as soon as possible at pms3 [at] columbia.edu
+If you are not a Music Major/Concentrator (MMC), and expect to enroll in Ear Training levels II, III or IV, please contact Prof. Susser as soon as possible at pms3 [at] columbia.edu